Key mixed migration characteristics

 In Puntland, the Ministry of Interior and the Refugees Affairs Commission take the lead on trafficking issues.
 Puntland authorities operate a temporary transit and processing center (Migration Response Center) where Ethiopian migrants receive counseling and assistance from local and international humanitarian organizations.

 There are reports that government officials may be involved in trafficking; business people involved in smuggling in Puntland, for instance, purportedly enjoy protection and work with the knowledge of influential officials within the administration.
-The Government has also tried to repatriate migrants to Ethiopia and South Central Somalia but the initiative failed because they simply returned.
+The Government has also tried to repatriate migrants to Ethiopia and South Central Somalia but the initiative is not very effective because many migrants are known to reattempt the journey.